It’s an ambitious goal to restore New Zealand’s natural taonga, economy and primary sector.

-Why Predator Free 2050 is important
+Why Predator Free 2050?

 There many organisations and people involved in achieving this goal including:

-- The Department of Conservation — they will deliver the Predator Free 2050 programme, meeting the goals and coordinating different agencies involved
+- The Department of Conservation — they will deliver the Predator Free 2050 programme, meeting the goals and coordinating different agencies involved.

 - Predator Free 2050 Ltd — the company set up by the government to invest in large landscape scale projects and breakthrough research.
-It is expected to leverage additional contributions from business, local government and philanthropists
+It is expected to leverage additional contributions from business, local government and philanthropists.

 - Predator Free NZ Trust (that’s us!).